CharaChorder/docs/docs/CharaChorder Two.rst

 The left half of the CC2 contains the “brain” of the device, where it stores chords, layouts, and settings.
 It also contains a female USB-C port on the left side of the half and a 3.5 mm “audio jack” port on the right side of the half (See :ref:`Connections<CharaChorder Two:Connections>`).
 The right half is nearly a mirror image of the left half.
-It has a 3.5 mm “audio jack” port on the left side of the half and a no other ports (See :ref:`Connections<CharaChorder Two:Connections>`).
+It has a 3.5 mm “audio jack” port on the left side of the half and no other ports (See :ref:`Connections<CharaChorder Two:Connections>`).

 The Center Bar
 ~~~~~~~~~~~~~~

 Out of the box, your CC2 will have a machined aluminum
 “bridge” which is often referred to as a metal bar.
 The metal bar is held in
 place by four M2 x 3 mm screws, with two screws on each end fastening it to each half.
 The metal bar can be removed by removing these four screws.
-In doing so, your CC2 halves will now be able to separate as far as you need, provided that you have a long enough :ref:`TRS Cable<TRS Cable>`.
+In doing so, your CC2 halves will now be able to separate as far as you need, provided that you have a long enough :ref:`TRS Cable<CC2 TRS Cable>`.

 The Switches
 ~~~~~~~~~~~~